ben-houghton-zz/azureforpython/README.md

  In this workshop, we are going to -

 			1. Create some Azure resources
-				Web App, Resource Group, Storage Account, Function App
+				Create a Web App, Resource Group, Storage Account, Function App
+			2. Use Python and Azure
-			2. Create a Jupyter Notebook in notebooks.azure.com
+				Create a Jupyter Notebook in notebooks.azure.com
-			3. Share the notebook with users in the workshop
-			4. Install Azure SDK to notebook
-			5. Show how to create Azure resources in notebook using Azure SDK
-			6. Create a Python based website
-			6. Show how to call a Function API as a REST service in Python & notebook
+				Create a Python Sentiment Analysis Function API Build a Python Azure Web Site
-			7. Show how to use Key Vault to secure API Keys and use this in the Python script
-			8. Deploy a Python script as a Chron initiated Azure WebJob
+				Create an Python Azure Webjob
+				Secure your script secrets in Azure KeyVault

  ### 1).
 Create Azure Resources

  #### Create an Azure Web App using the Azure Portal

- Create an Azure Web App with a Basic App Service Plan in N Europe throhg
+ Create an Azure Web App with a Basic App Service Plan in the North Europe region through the Azure Portal

  <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/webapp1.PNG" width="700">